Bredant/Sensible-Skyrim/README.md

 ### Wabbajack Installation
 1. Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the Wabbajack.exe file in a working folder.
 This folder must NOT be in a common folder like your Desktop, Downloads, or Program Files folder.
 It's best to create a Wabbajack folder near your drive's root level like C:/Wabbajack.
+2. Open Wabbajack.
+3. Click browse modlists and tick show unofficial lists.
+Download Sensible Skyrim.
+4. Create two new folders named Sensible Skyrim and Wabbajack Downloads on your preferred root drive.
+5. Change the download and installation paths to the folders created previously.
+6. Click the Go/Begin button.
+7. Wait for Wabbajack to finish.

+If you experience any errors close Wabbajack and run the list again.
+If the errors still persist post on discord in the help channel for assistance.